Discover folk - the CRM for people-powered businesses

 1. Import your data in your new CRM

-Transitioning to a new CRM can be seamless if you import your existing data correctly.
-Start by exporting your data as a CSV file from your current CRM.
-Proper data migration ensures that you don't lose any critical information during the switch.
+Transitioning to a new CRM can be seamless for your 20-50 person team if you import your existing data correctly.
+Start by exporting your data as a CSV file from your current system.
+Proper data migration ensures that you don't lose any critical information during the switch and that all team members have access to complete customer histories.

 2. Create your first pipeline

-Setting up your first pipeline is crucial for managing your sales process effectively.
-For midsize companies, it's essential to create a pipeline with statuses that reflect your specific business stages.
+Setting up your first pipeline is crucial for managing your sales process effectively across your 20-50 person team.
+For teams your size, it's essential to create a pipeline with statuses that reflect your specific business stages.
 Typical stages might include Lead Qualification, Proposal Sent, Negotiation, and Closed Won/Lost.
-This tailored approach helps in tracking the progress of deals and identifying bottlenecks.
+This tailored approach helps in tracking the progress of deals and identifying bottlenecks across different team members.

 3. Onboard your team

-Finally, onboarding your team is a critical step in ensuring the successful implementation of your new CRM.
-Provide comprehensive training sessions to familiarize your team with the CRM's features and functionalities.
+Finally, onboarding your 20-50 person team is a critical step in ensuring the successful implementation of your new CRM.
+Provide comprehensive training sessions to familiarize all team members with the CRM's features and functionalities.
 Encourage them to explore the software and ask questions.
-A well-trained team can leverage the CRM to boost productivity and drive business growth.
+A well-trained team of 20-50 people can leverage the CRM to boost productivity and drive business growth effectively.

 1. folk